An Open Letter to Canadians

 With calming your nervous system.

-With syncing your rhythm to that of the trees, the wind, the rivers.
+With syncing your rhythm to that of the forest, the rain, the rivers.

 You are.